Using Your Financial Aid to Pay Your Tuition Bill

 toward your tuition bill.
 In order to accept the loan you must:

-You must have your federal PIN in order to access this Web site.
-You may request a duplicate PIN online at www.pin.ed.gov.
+You must have your Federal Student Aid ID in order to access this Web site.
+You may request a duplicate Federal Student Aid ID online at www.pin.ed.gov.

 Accept My Federal Student Loan(s).